 Spotlight on: Warrington, Rotherham & Hull

-There are three new northern stars shining brightly, with Viewber charting the property success stories in Hull, Rotherham and Warrington.
+There are three new northern stars shining brightly, with Viewber charting property success stories in Hull, Rotherham and Warrington.

 Viewber takes a look at property values, average rents and landlord yields in these Cheshire and Yorkshire areas.